Jzbonner/Python-for-Data-Science/PythonBasics.md

 SQL refers to missing values as `null`, by using the method `fillna()` you can replace missing values with empty strings in `datasets`.

-Example Utilization of Pandas and Datasets in Python: Analyzing web traffic data from a nonprofit website [Watsi](http://watsi.org/)
+Example Utilization of Pandas and Datasets in Python: Analyzing web traffic data from a nonprofit website [Watsi](http://watsi.org/) by utilization of a predefined SQL query for historic data from the site.

 Row in Dataset | Description
 --- | ---